azizulmaqsud/azizulmaqsud/README.md

 Hi, I’m Azizul maqsud

-I’m an AWS Admin & DevOps Engineers and interested in technological innovations
+I’m an AWS Admin & DevOps Engineer and interested in technological innovations

 I’m currently learning AI with AWS in depth